 The Legal Advice Centre is run by law students.
 First we will offer you an appointment for an initial interview at the Centre.
 Two students will carry out the interview under the supervision of the Centre Manager (a qualified solicitor) or a member of academic staff (some of whom are qualified solicitors or barristers).
 Local law firms also support our Legal Advice Centre, providing their services 'pro bono', meaning 'for the public good'.

 You will need to contact us to make an appointment.
-The best way to do this is to drop into the Legal Advice Centre.
-Alternatively you can email us or complete an online enquiry form, leaving your contact details for the Legal Advice Centre Manager.
+The best way to do this is to email us or complete an online enquiry form, leaving your contact details for the Legal Advice Centre Manager.
 The Legal Advice Centre Manager will respond as soon as possible to arrange an appointment.
 We do not give legal advice over the phone or by email.

 At your appointment you will be interviewed by two student advisors under the supervision of academic staff.
 Please bring with you all relevant documents to this interview.
 All communications between you and the student advisors and their supervisors will be in the strictest of confidence.